0k1745/cv/README.md

 - May 2018 – Jan 2021
 - Hybrid, Tours, France
+- Strong authentication solution for banking applications and IT systems
 - Manage a team of 8
-- Strong authentication solution for banking applications and IT systems.
 - Analyzed and designed core functionalities
 - Coordinated development and implementation
 - Assisted team with troubleshooting and support